-What if you are in an accident with a driver without insurance?
-Or your automobile accident and have suffered very severe injuries, and the driver of the vehicle responsible for the accident has only minimum insurance policy?
+What if you are in a car accident with a driver without insurance?
+Or your automobile accident and have suffered very severe injuries, and the vehicle driver responsible for the accident has only a minimum insurance policy?

-If you are involved in an accident with someone not covered by car insurance, you might discover it at the scene of the crash.
+If you are involved in an accident with someone not covered by car insurance, you might discover it at the crash scene.
 Sometimes, the driver will tell the police they don’t have coverage and be ticketed for no insurance.
 Other times the at-fault driver will produce an insurance certificate, but you later discover that the coverage had lapsed.

-Uninsured Motorist (UM) coverage provides insurance benefits if you are in an accident with someone at fault but did not have insurance coverage.
+- Uninsured Motorist (UM) coverage provides insurance benefits if you are in an accident with someone at fault but do not have insurance coverage.
 Contact between the vehicles is required.
-Even in a hit and run accident, your uninsured motorist coverage will apply if the other driver was at fault and hit a car where an occupant was covered by UM.
+Even in a hit-and-run accident, your uninsured motorist coverage will apply if the other driver was at fault and hit a car where UM covered an occupant.

-Underinsured Motorist (UIM) coverage applied when the driver of the at-fault vehicle did not have sufficient liability coverage for you all of your damages.
+- Underinsured Motorist (UIM) coverage applied when the driver of the at-fault vehicle did not have sufficient liability coverage for you all of your damages.
 UIM stacks on top of the at-fault driver’s liability coverage up to your losses but never above the UIM policy limits.
 There are two optional types of coverage you want to consider in Texas.
 They are UM and PIP.

-Passengers can use UIM coverage on their own vehicle and also UIM coverage for the driver of the car they are a passenger in unless all vehicles are under the same policy.
+Passengers can use UIM coverage on their vehicle and UIM coverage for the driver of the car they are a passenger in unless all vehicles are under the same policy.

-Many situations exist where there can be more than one underinsured/uninsured motorist claims.
+There can be more than one underinsured/uninsured motorist claim in many situations.

-Stacking is a situation where someone is covered by more than one insurance policy and seeks to add the policies together to recover the maximum sum.
+Stacking is when someone is covered by multiple insurance policies and seeks to add the policies together to recover the maximum sum.

 In State Farm Mut.
 Ins.
 Co. v.
 Conn, 842 S.W.2d 350 (Tex.
 App.
 1992), the court held that passengers could not stack UIM benefits of the vehicle in which they were a passenger and also claim liability coverage from that driver.
 The innocent passengers could not make both underinsured claims and liability claims under the same policy.